jellyfin-archive/jellyfin-blog/content/posts/jellyfin-10-5-0.md

 A lot is happening in the world of Jellyfin recently.
 Since the release of Jellyfin 10.4.0, we have seen a lot of new contributors joining the team and the speed of development has tremendously accelerated.

-With that influx of contributors, we have a few large scale projects for both the server and the web client that should, in due time, bring a ton of improvements to Jellyfin.
+With the influx of contributors, we have a few large scale projects for both the server and the web client that should bring a ton of improvements to Jellyfin.
 More information is already available on [GitHub](https://github.com/jellyfin/) if you want to take part in the discussion or implementation.

-We'd like to thank all the contributors who worked on this release for their hard work and dedication to making the best FOSS media server possible.
+We'd like to thank all the contributors to this release for their hard work and dedication to making the best FOSS media server possible.

 * [Abbe98](https://github.com/Abbe98/)
 * [anthonylavado](https://github.com/anthonylavado/)